SandwichGouda/Data/Data.md

   * It served as a transition between SFP and SFP+.
   * It became outdated as soon as SFP+ existed.
   * But it can still be found sometimes.
+- There also exist GBIC transcievers (Gigabit Interface Converter)
 - ONT/OLTs

 ### Configuring a switch